 Allergic pink eye produces tearing, itching, and redness in both eyes, and sometimes an itchy, runny nose.

-Ophthalmia neonatorum is a severe form of bacterial pink eye in newborn babies.
+Ophthalmia neonatorum is a severe form of pink eye in newborn babies that can be caused by a particularly damaging bacteria.
 It must be treated immediately by a doctor to prevent permanent eye damage or blindness.

 Giant papillary conjunctivitis is another form of pink eye.
-It is most frequently associated with the long-term use of contact lenses.
+It is not caused by infection and is most frequently associated with the long-term use of contact lenses.

 Pink eye is caused by an irritant.
 It could be a bacterial or viral infection, a chemical exposure, or a reaction to eye drops.
 Pink eye can also be caused by an allergic reaction to pollen, smoke, or other substances that irritate the eyes.
 Sometimes pink eye appears after a cold or a sore throat.